advocations/skype/Skype/UCWA/ErrorsAndInformationalMessages.md

 ### Asynchronous errors

 Asynchronous errors are returned only in the event channel, and are used to indicate failure reasons.
-These errors are associated exclusively with operation resources such as the [onlineMeetingInvitation (UCWA)](onlineMeetingInvitation_ref.md) resource.
+These errors are associated exclusively with operation resources such as the [onlineMeetingInvitation](onlineMeetingInvitation_ref.md) resource.

 ## Asynchronous informational messages